The Roger Clemens story deserves its own post, so I'll get to that with my next one.

 Any team with CC Sabathia is a factor.
 The Cleveland Indians in 2007, the Milwaukee Brewers in 2008, the Yankees ever since.

-Dickey's performance did, however, cause the Baltimore Orioles to fall further behind the Yankees in the American League Eastern Division, so we Yankee Fans should thank him for that.
+Dickey's performance did, however, cause the Orioles to fall further behind the Yankees in the American League Eastern Division, so we Yankee Fans should thank him for that.
 The Yankees now lead the O's by 2 1/2 games (3 in the loss column), the Tampa Bay Rays by 4, the Toronto Blue Jays by 7 1/2 (8 in the loss column), and the Boston Red Sox by 8.

 Magic Number: Sox and Jays 88, Rays 92, O's 93.